KabirSayyada/Tabmano/PRIVACY.md

-Privacy Policy for Tabmano: Tab Manager and Organizer
+## Privacy Policy for Tabmano: Tab Manager and Organizer

 ## Introduction
 This Privacy Policy explains how Tabmano ("we", "our", or "the extension") handles your information when you use our browser extension.
 We are committed to protecting your privacy and being transparent about our practices.

-Information Collection and Use
-Information We Do Not Collect
 Tabmano does not:

 Collect personal information